 S. J.D.
 Candidate ‘15

-As a country that allows conventional and Islamic financial institutions to operate, Saudi Arabia, needs to maintain a regime that assures equal opportunities and fair competition among all market participants to cope with the growing demand for financing and to diversify the economy.
-The thesis aims to propose the necessary regulatory and structural reforms the existing Saudi banking system should undertake in the light of modern international financial regulation and Islamic finance.
+As a country that allows conventional and Islamic financial institutions to operate, Saudi Arabia needs to create and maintain a credible and up-to-date regulatory framework that promotes competitiveness and equal opportunities among all market participants.
+Considering the 2008 financial crisis and its ensuing devastating consequences on the global economy, the time is ripe to revamp the banking system of Saudi Arabia, to create a post-crisis environment that is conducive to growth and attractive to domestic and foreign investors who have been affected by the crisis.
+Hence the dissertation aims to propose a wide array of necessary regulatory and structural reforms for the existing Saudi banking system in the light of modern international financial regulation and Islamic finance.

 Fields of Academic Interest

-My research interests include international finance, financial intermediation and systemic risk, Basel accords, theory and practice of Islamic finance, banks governance and social responsibility, shadow banking and central banking.
+Financial intermediation and systemic risk, Basel accords, theory and practice of Islamic finance, banks governance and social responsibility, Ethical and community banks, shadow banking, and banking policies.

 Prof. Lawrence G. Baxter (Supervisor)